-The Wireless Communications Transfer Protocol (WCTP) was designed to simplify the transmission of alphanumeric and binary messages from automated, server-based systems to and from 2-way messaging devices.
-WCTP is the most technically preferred method of connecting to an American Messaging network by third-party servers and software clients.
-This is because WCTP provides certain features, including the highest level of security, not presently supported by SNPP.
+The Wireless Communications Transfer Protocol (WCTP) is an XML-based protocol designed to simplify the transmission of alphanumeric and binary messages between automated, server-based applications and messaging devices.
+WCTP is the preferred method for third-party servers and software clients to connect to the American Messaging network because it supports features such as the highest level of security, not presently supported by SNPP.

 WCTP and XML